Member | Established: 1974 | Associate 2006; Member 2019

 Current Status: Execute

 In Papua New Guinea, CPAPNG is responsible for setting initial professional development (IPD) and continuing professional development (CPD) requirements.
-CPAPNG reports that its curriculum and syllabus are mostly, but not fully, in line with the revised 2015 IES requirements.
-CPAPNG conducted a comparison against the IES and identified gaps in IES 3 and 6.
-The institute indicates that as a part of its new 2020–2025 strategic plan, an important objective will be to address and close the identified gaps.
+CPAPNG reports that its curriculum and syllabus are mostly, but not fully, in line with the IES.
+In 2019, CPAPNG conducted a comparison against the IES and identified gaps in IES 3 and 6.
+CPAPNG also reports that it has plans to engage with an external consultant to further develop its educational offerings and close the gaps as identified.

 CPAPNG administers CPD courses for its members, who must complete 120 hours of CPD over three years.
-The CPAPNG has conducted a review of its members’ CPD needs and indicates it has made significant improvements that include partnering with subject area specialists to deliver the training.
+The CPAPNG continues to review its members’ CPD needs and indicates that ongoing improvements are being made to deliver the training.

-CPAPNG is encouraged to ensure that while legislation is pending approval, it continues in its plans to close the gaps identified and keep IFAC staff update on these efforts.
+CPAPNG is encouraged to ensure that while legislation is pending approval, it continues in its plans to close the gaps identified and keep IFAC staff update on efforts that it has set out to do.

 Current Status: Execute